philippwesche/chewlang/README.md

 * At *number*
   * Selects a line for further processing relative to the origin.
 "At 0" is the same line as the origin; negative numbers can be used to select lines before the origin, positive numbers after it.
 "At *number*" in itself does nothing.
 It requires further statements such as Splitting, to determine the action to be taken.

+## Matching a pattern
+* Capture /*expression*/ as *outputname*
+  * Rather than relying on a segmentation of the source document, Capture directly catches a part of the document that conforms to the pattern defined in *expression*.
+As a current limitation, it only catches the first match on any given line.

 ## Coping with bad input
 As HTML in particular is predominantly line break agnostic, some websites are delivered as a single line of code.
 We can remedy this via: